sctg-development/vite-react-heroui-auth0-template/README.md

 # Vite, OAuth & HeroUI Template

-This is a template for creating applications using Vite 6, HeroUI (v2) and a flexible authentication layer that supports multiple OAuth providers (Auth0, Dex, and more).
+This is a monorepo template for creating applications using Vite 7, HeroUI (v2) and a flexible authentication layer that supports multiple OAuth providers (Auth0, Dex, and more).
+Built with Turborepo and Yarn 4 workspaces for optimal developer experience and performance.

 [Try it on CodeSandbox](https://githubbox.com/sctg-development/vite-react-heroui-auth0-template)